 The resolution to CID 24558 in 20/822r6 includes definition of 20 MHz PSD subfield in Reduced Neighbor Report element.
 While the units are specified, the encoding is not explicitly specified (although there is a reference to the TPE where similar PSD limits are indicated with both units and encoding).
 To avoid ambiguity and potential interop issues, the encoding of the 20 MHz PSD subfield should be clarified, and made consistent with the encoding of PSD limits in the TPE.
 The value -128 is reserved in RNR since it refers to primary 20 of the reported AP, so operation will always be allowed on that channel.

 This change should be adopted after the changed in 20/822r6 are adopted.

 Changelog:

 R1: Editorial update from first TGax review

-R2: Editorial updates received offline
+R2: Editorial updates received offline (in red)